DJ1TJOO/create-shapez.io-mod/README.md

 ```sh
 yarn build
 ```
-This will generate a `build` folder with a `mod.js` in it.
-The mod.js is the file you need to share it has all your images, translations, themes and css build in.
+This will generate a `build` folder with a `<mod_id>@<version>.js` in it.
+The js file is the file you need to share it has all your images, translations, themes and css build in.

 ## Creating a mod
 When everything is installed you should have a project with a `src` folder and in there some other directories: `js`, `css`, `translations`, `themes` and `res`.